-In order to recover your document, simply log in into iCloud.com using your credentials and Tap on Settings.
+To recover your document, simply login into iCloud.com using your credentials and Tap on Settings.

 Scroll down to the advanced section, and click on Restore Files and sort your files by date.
-Chances are that if it’s a file that you recently deleted, it will be show up on the top when you sort it.
+The chances are that if it’s a file that you recently deleted, it will show up on the top when you sort it.

 Using Mail on iCloud’s Website to Manage Accounts

-You can use the Mail app on iCloud.com to manage your email aliases, create e-mail addresses and also set up rules to forward emails.
+You can use the Mail app on iCloud.’s website to manage your email aliases, create e-mail addresses and also set up rules to forward emails.

 Once you have created the aliases, you can find them listed on the left sidebar, when you go to the accounts section in Mail’s preferences.
 Here you can manage all your e-mail aliases (Three max for a given e-mail account).

-You can also manage forwarding your emails from your iCloud.com account to other e-mail addresses here.
+You can also manage to forward your emails from your iCloud.com account to other e-mail addresses here.